Applying for your visa outside the UK

 Where to apply

-Applications for Tier 4 student visas should be made in your home country if you're applying from outside the UK.
-If you dont live in your home country, you should make your application in your country of normal residence.
-Your Tier 4 application should be made online.
+Applications for student visas should be made in your home country if you're applying from outside the UK.
+If you don’t live in your home country, you should make your application in your country of normal residence.
+Your visa application should be made online.
 You should submit your immigration application at your nearest UK Visa Application Centre.